 Just as a side note, during World War II, the highest ever income tax rate existed.
 For those individuals making more than $200,000 per year, the marginal income tax rate was a whopping 94%!
 Congress figured that if you were not out fighting the war, you were going to pay more than your share.

-So two interesting issues were coming together to force estimated tax payments.
+Two interesting issues were coming together to force estimated tax payments.
 The first was the ever increasing obligation of all taxpayers and breath of the number of taxpayers owing tax to the government.
 The second and actually the greater force for financial need was World War II.
 To accelerate the dollars needed and into the coffers of the US Treasury, an accountant working for the President suggested that the taxpayers ‘PREPAY’ their taxes as they earned their money.
 The existing system was a post pay format that required payment upon filing of the Form 1040.
 The prepay system required the taxpayer to pay his tax throughout the year.
 Thus because of a war and the increasing tax obligations of all taxpayers, we now have our modern day estimated tax payment program.

 Why Are Payments Required?

 As the aggregated dollar value increased for tax obligations, Congress mandated estimated tax payments for all individuals that had any knowledge that their total tax obligation would exceed actual deposits into the system of $1,000.
-So basically, if you know you will owe at least $1,000 on April 15th, you were required to make estimated tax payments throughout the year.
+Therefore, if you know you will owe at least $1,000 on April 15th, you were required to make estimated tax payments throughout the year.

 For corporations and other taxable entities, this threshold is set at $500.

 For self-employed individuals and partners or shareholders in pass-through tax entities, you have several forms of tax obligations.
 First off is the traditional income tax and in most cases some form of self-employment tax.
 In general, the self-employment tax is often incremental greater than the income tax.
-Therefore, it is not uncommon for a self-employed individual netting $70,000 from his business to owe more than $16,000 in taxes to the IRS.
+It is not uncommon for a self-employed individual netting $70,000 from his business to owe more than $16,000 in taxes to the IRS.
 Therefore, each quarter, the taxpayer should be depositing no less than $4,000 with the IRS.

 The mandated dates of deposits are as follows: